 - Another tip is to pay for your seats – means we get a stretch of seats (watch out for two-seat planes) where little madam gets enough space during sleepy time and a window seat to stare out at buildings, clouds, etc this keeps her occupied for a few minutes at a time.
 Best to book these seats during ticket purchase.

 Sidenote: I read somewhere to bring earplugs to give anyone around your seats so your child/ren don’t disturb their peace.
-What’s the point when these flights will end up with kids of all sizes, even adults can be of nuisance.
+To be honest, I don’t see the point when these flights will end up with kids of all sizes, even adults can be of nuisance!
 An aircraft is a tight space where everybody is within close proximity so please just try to endure the drama.

 Last life-saver (no more I promise) is a play area at the airport.
 Did I mention Budapest is the most child-friendly city I’ve been to?
 It was such a relief to find this (below picture) at their airport on our return journey home.
 FYI Gatwick airport also has one, a carpeted area with a hanging TV